OK, here are the basics. Agents please read these as well.

 First, I’m slow to return emails.
-This is an all-volunteer gig, and we all have to work long hours at day jobs to pay the bills, and pay for this.
+This is an all-volunteer gig, and we all have to work long hours at day jobs to pay the bills at home, and also to pay for this series.
 Just because you send me an email doesn’t mean I can get to it that day.
-If you send a follow-up email a couple of days later, wondering why I haven’t responded, then you can assume all past and future emails from you will be deleted.
+You can send a follow-up email, but don’t overdo it.

 Second: This is a fiddle-based program.
 It’s not just a concert series.
 Read the mission/workshop page to get an idea.
 If you’re a singer/songwriter, or a hot funk band, or some sort of bar band, don’t bother.
 You also need to be really good.
 Look at the list of who has played here under “Past Shows.”
 Are you that good?
 We’re happy to take a chance on young and relatively unknown bands.
 But are you really, really good?
 Usually the “unknowns” we book are simply unknown here.
 They’re usually well-known in different parts of the country or the world.
 If you’re really inexperienced, at least as far as rooms like ours, look below under the “newbie” section.

 Third: If you play locally a lot, I’m afraid we’re not interested.
 You may be really good, but if people have seen you all over the state, it won’t work for us.
-This program is a ton of work, and if you’re already playing all over the area, there’s nothing unique that I can hang a show on or promote.
-It has to be a unique event or it’s just another gig and unfortunately I don’t have time for just another gig.
+This program is a ton of work, and each event (there are only 6-8 in a year) needs to showcase something special and unique.

 Fourth: Experience.
 If all you’ve played are coffeehouses and such for 5-10 bucks, we’re a really big leap.
 If all you have is one cd/EP, and it’s not great, it’s hard for me to consider you a headliner, unless something really special is happening.
 It does, rarely, but rarely.
 For young artists, I’ll elaborate below after the basic rules are laid out.